 All necessary files will be built and OpenNN will be ready to use.
 If you want to make only certain parts of the whole OpenNN repository you can do so by passing some argument to the above command (E.g: make opennn, make tests, ...).
 Please mind the following dependencies:

 Once all the makefiles had been created, you can run the example applications and create your own neural networks program.
 Take note that the executable files must be moved to a folder inside its current directory (E.g: path_to_example_folder/example_file must be moved to path_to_example_folder/Release/example_file).

 Qt Creator is a cross-platform IDE (integrated development environment).
 That means that it can be used in Windows, Linux and MacOS.
 Note that OpenNN does not use the Qt library.
 In order to run OpenNN with Qt creator, follow the next steps:

 The first step is to download Qt, it can be done from here.

 The opennn.pro project file for Qt Creator can be found in the opennn folder.
-To open the OpenNN project just double click on that file.
+To start the OpenNN project, just double click on that file.

 Many example subprojects are also included in the OpenNN distribution.
 From the opennn project select some example, for instance the simple_function_regression subproject.
 Then run that example by clicking on the play button or pressing Ctrl+R. Read the application code to see what the simple function regression example does.
 The next figure shows the iris plant example.